-A sovereign debtor has the power to levy taxes that can allow it to ensure financial sources for fulfilling its debt obligations and the right of issuing currency.
-For the payment of foreign currency debts, the debtor needs to convert its local currency to a foreign currency or to procure a foreign currency in the markets.
+A sovereign debtor has the power to levy taxes that allows it to secure financial sources for fulfilling its debt obligations and the right to issue currency.
+For the payment of foreign currency debts, the debtor needs to convert its local currency to foreign currencies or procure them in the markets.
 The payment of local currency debts is hence less constrained.
-Considering such difference, JCR may assign different ratings to the local currency rating and the foreign currency rating.
-In normal cases, the former is higher than the latter.
-The following factors are taken into account for notching the difference: financial and monetary conditions of the sovereign that can affect effectuality in the use of power to levy taxes and the right of issuing currency; degree of development of the domestic financial markets; level of foreign exchange reserves; and monetary union or adoption of a pegged exchange rate regime, which could abate constraints on foreign currencies.
+Considering such risk differences, JCR may assign different ratings to the local currency debts and the foreign currency debts.
+In that case, the local currency rating is normally higher than the foreign currency rating.
+The following factors are taken into account when assessing notch differences: financial and monetary conditions of the sovereign that can affect the use of its power to levy taxes and its right to issue currency; degree of development of the domestic financial markets; history of defaults; and the adopted currency.